AndrewC145/Polymorphic-Bookstore-Management-System/README.md

 Finally, the choice between the two.
 I will choose `ArrayList` if we have a small dataset where the serial order of items matters and we need to constantly loop through all data to generate a report.
 Otherwise, given a large data set and the main function of repeated seraching an item base on a key, I will choose a `Hashmap`.

+8. I believe the Open/Closed Principle is the most important for writing maintainable code.
+This principle states that classes should be open for extension but closed for modification — meaning we can add new functionality without changing existing, tested code.

+In my implementation, the abstract Material class and the Media interface demonstrate this principle.
+For example, when I introduced PrintedBook and VideoMaterial, I didn’t have to modify the existing Material class — I simply extended it to add specialized behavior such as ISBN validation for books and video compression or streaming bandwidth for videos.

+If in the future the system needs to support new material types like Audiobooks or Magazines, I can easily add new subclasses without changing the core logic in Material, ensuring the system remains stable and maintainable.

+10.

+The most challenging concept in this lab was designing the class hierarchy using inheritance and interfaces while ensuring proper data validation and polymorphic behavior.
+At first, the group found it difficult to decide which attributes and methods should belong in the abstract Material class versus the subclasses like PrintedBook or VideoMaterial.
+The challenge was overcome by reviewing object-oriented design principles, analyzing class diagrams from lecture materials, and consulting the official Java documentation on inheritance and interfaces.

+The team also tested the design by creating instances of different material types and observing that the overridden methods, such as getDisplayInfo(), behaved correctly when accessed through a Material reference.
+This hands-on experimentation helped reinforce the understanding of polymorphism and abstraction, showing how these concepts lead to a more extensible and maintainable system.